 This device has a built-in protection circuit against static electrical charges.
-However, to prevent destroying the device with electrostatic charges, take countermeasures such as grounding yourself, the workbench and tools to prevent static discharges.
+However, to prevent destroying the device with electrostatic charges, take countermeasures such as grounding yourself, the workbench and tools.
 Also protect this device from surge voltages which might be caused by peripheral equipment.